mgoold/SQLAutomation/README.md

 # SQLAutomation
-Simple automation routine for sql text (not SQL alchemy ORM language).
+Simple automation routine for sql text.
 Let your team members easily process their existing SQL text w/out learning SQLAlchemy ORM.

 Steps to use: